LuxuryRangeRover/RoAnalytics/overpay-calculations.md

 This document explains the **system used to calculate overpay (OP) estimates** in RoAnalytics.
 It provides insight into the data patterns, value relationships, and trade dynamics behind each estimate.

-> [!NOTE]
-> Overpays are not manually entered.
-Instead, RoAnalytics uses **predictive modeling to estimate overpays automatically data or simple calculations**.
+> **💡 NOTE:** Overpays are not manually entered.
+Instead, RoAnalytics uses **predictive modeling** to estimate overpays automatically.
-> RoAnalytics was built to provide reliable, data-driven insights into item information - including predicted overpays for primarily high-demand items.

-> [!WARNING]
-> Some estimates may not always be perfectly accurate.
+> **⚠ WARNING:** Some estimates may not be perfectly accurate.
 It’s always recommended to verify these overpays before trading.
 ---

 # Table of Contents